noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 ### services/patient_department_request_service.py
 - Implemented the new grouping logic by both patient and department.

+### services/patient_request_service.py
+- Refactored the `update_requests` method to reduce code duplication and follow the DRY principle.

 # Answers to questions in the code